 The duty is also paid for the deregistration of the vehicles of the category M1, N1 and L2e.
-The payment is done for the first time after one year from the deregistration of the vehicle and every year thereafter on the date of deregistration of the vehicle.
+The payment is done for the first time after two years from the deregistration of the vehicle and every year thereafter on the date of deregistration of the vehicle.
 This duty is paid once a year in one lump sum for ten years from the last deregistration of the vehicle.
-The duty is fixed at 25% of the annual duty, but not less than EUR 25.
-For electric vehicles of the category M1 and N1 the tax amount is EUR 25 and for vehicles of the category L2e the tax amount is EUR 20.
-There is no duty for historic vehicles.
+The duty is fixed at 25 % of the annual duty, but not less than 25 EUR.
+For electric vehicles of the category M1 and N1 the tax amount is 25 EUR and for vehicles of the category L2e the tax amount is 20 EUR.